HER2 positive breast cancer

 FISH negative – there is a normal level of the gene and the cancer is HER2 negative.

 FISH positive – there is a higher level of the gene and the cancer is HER2 positive.

 Your breast cancer specialist or breast care nurse will discuss your results with you.

-Treatment for HER2 positive breast cancer
+Treatment overview for HER2 positive breast cancer

 Back to top

-Surgery to remove the cancer is usually the first treatment for primary breast cancer.
-But you may also have other treatments, as well as Herceptin, to reduce the risk of the cancer coming back.
-These include radiotherapy, chemotherapy and hormonal therapy.
+HER2 positive breast cancer is treated in a similar way to other breast cancers.
+Surgery to remove the cancer is usually the first treatment for breast cancer.
+You may also have other treatments to reduce the risk of the cancer coming back.
+These include chemotherapy, radiotherapy and hormonal therapy.

 the stage of the cancer (its size and whether it has spread outside the breast)